clipssender31/Guilded-Spammer/README.md

 # Guilded-Spammer
-The first guilded.gg tool kit meant for spamming guilded server
+The first guilded.gg tool kit meant for spamming a Guilded server

 WILL RELEASE AT 10 STARS